ulsidae/dev_logs/Mathematics/Goldbach-Conjecture/readme.md

 ## 🔢 Conclusion

-> Q. Can infinity be proven?
-> A. No.

-Even if we divide finite ranges in countless ways, we cannot prove the infinite.
+> No matter how many finite cases we verify, we cannot establish Goldbach's conjecture for all even numbers through computation alone.

 Thus, this code has practical meaning only for supercomputers and remains highly inefficient.

 While largely theoretical, this approach was a great exercise in applying Python and practicing algorithmic thinking.